scala/docs.scala-lang/_overviews/toolkit/web-server-dynamic.md

 ```
 {% endtab %}
 {% tab 'sbt' %}
-In the sbt shell, the following command will start the server:
+In the terminal, the following command will start the server:
 ```
-sbt:example> example/run
+sbt example/run
 ```
 {% endtab %}
 {% tab 'Mill' %}